Using Templates

 Before running a template you will first need to retrieve the ID and fields related to the template you would like to run.

-You can retrieve all templates in bulk with their corresponding metadata or if you know your template's id, you can retrieve data for an individual template.
+You can retrieve all templates or you can retrieve data for an individual template.

 {